run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 (see: [hyperparameter optimization Quickstart](../Walkthroughs/walkthrough-hpo.md)).

-Auto generating job name
+Submit a job without a name (automatically generates a name)

     runai submit -i gcr.io/run-ai-demo/quickstart -g 1

-Auto generating job name with defined prefix and incremental index suffix
+Submit a job without a name with a pre-defined prefix and an incremental index suffix

     runai submit --job-name-prefix -i gcr.io/run-ai-demo/quickstart -g 1